 Review of the status of data and data gaps for northern stocks

 NC Work Programme requests CCMs participating in the NC to submit complete data on fisheries for northern stocks to the Commission.
-All CCMs are encouraged to submit to the Commission Pacific bluefin tuna, North Pacific albacore and North Pacific striped marlin data and make them available to ISC.
+All CCMs are encouraged to submit to the Commission Pacific bluefin tuna, North Pacific albacore and North Pacific swordfish.

 NC9 will review the progress of data submission and identify any further data gaps.